kevinwlu/iot/lesson6/xiao/README.md

 npm install -g edge-impulse-cli --force edge-impulse-data-forwarder
 ```
-> If "edge-impulse-data-forwarder.ps1 cannot be loaded because running scripts is disabled on this system," update Windows PowerShell execution policy to allow running scripts
+> If "edge-impulse-data-forwarder.ps1 cannot be loaded because running scripts is disabled on this system," update Windows PowerShell execution policy with the following command to allow running scripts
 ```sh
 Set-ExecutionPolicy unrestricted
 ```